Master of Global Human Development

 Curriculum

-The Global Human Development program’s core curriculum focuses on quantitative analysis, project management and program design and evaluation, and enables students and alumni to be successful in a variety of sectors and contexts.
+The Global Human Development program’s core curriculum focuses on quantitative analysis, project management and program design and evaluation, and enables our students and alumni to be successful in a variety of sectors and contexts.

-With your electives and specialization courses, you can focus on the areas you’re most interested in like food, agriculture and rural livelihoods, environment and climate, quantitative analysis and evaluation.
-Through your capstone project, overseas summer internship, DC internship, ethics retreat, skills workshops and language proficiency, you’ll be uniquely prepared to succeed in your international development career.
+Through your client-based capstone project, overseas summer internship within a development organization, DC internship, ethics retreat, skills workshops and language proficiency, you’ll graduate with an impressive portfolio and valuable professional contacts, uniquely prepared to succeed in your international development career.

 Career paths